Kawaguchi-Silverman conjecture for certain surjective endomorphisms: Reduction to Case TIR: Proof of Theorem

 where $X_i\dashrightarrow X_{i+1}$ ($i \le r$) is birational, $\pi: X_r\to Y$ is a Fano contraction, each $X_j$ ($j \le r+1$) is still $\Q$-factorial klt, and the descending of $\mathcal{I}$ to each $X_j$ is still int-amplified.
 By Lemma \ref{lem-ksc-iff}, we may replace $X$ by $X_r$.

 Note that any finite sequence of MMP starting from $X$ is $f$ and $\mathcal{I}$-equivariant after iterations by \cite[Theorem 1.1]{MZ_PG}, and $\kappa(X, -K_X)\ge 0$ by Theorem \ref{main-thm-kappa}.
 Moreover, the Albanese morphism of $X$ is surjective by \cite[Theorem 1.8]{Meng_IAMP}.
-So we may apply Proposition \ref{lem-fano} and it suffices for us to consider Cases (2) and (3) there.
+So we may apply Proposition \ref{lem-fano} and it suffices for us to consider the three cases there by Lemma \ref{lem-ksc-iff}.
+For Case (1), we are done by Proposition \ref{main-thm-caseB}.
 For Case (2), it is further Case TIR by Theorems \ref{thm-kappa} and \ref{thm-tir-1}; by the assumption, KSC holds for $f$.
 For Case (3), we may replace $X$ by a lower dimensional one and we are done by induction (cf.~Lemma \ref{lem-ksc-iff}). \end{proof}